The Riskiest S&P 500 Stocks Right Now

 Your favorite S&P 500 index fund has a beta of 1.0, considering it literally invests in the benchmark itself.

-If the stock's beta is greater than 1.0, it is typically more than broad market – meaning it's capable of tremendous gains on the good days, but epic crashes when things go south.
+If the stock's beta is greater than 1.0, it is typically more volatile than the broad market – meaning it's capable of tremendous gains on the good days, but epic crashes when things go south.

 With that in mind, we put together a list of the most volatile S&P 500 stocks as measured by their three-year annualized beta.
 This doesn't mean they are doomed to fail, as some have put up nice gains lately.
+But it does mean they rank as the riskiest S&P stocks to buy now and investors should proceed with caution.

-Data is as of June 20.
+Data is as of October 3.

 Coinbase Global